-The design of dwellings should respond in an appropriate and neighbourly manner to the street and adjoining dwellings with the objective of creating wellconsidered dwelling elevations.
+The design of dwellings should respond in an appropriate and neighbourly manner to the street and adjoining dwellings with the objective of creating well-considered dwelling elevations.
 Design integrity and quality are important in creating a contemporary design.
-Excessive ornamentation, mouldings/contrast banding, finials, classical-style columns/ scrolls, stick-on elements and the copying and direct application of imported or historical styles will not be permitted.
+Excessive ornamentation, mouldings/contrast banding, finials, classical-style columns/scrolls, stick-on elements and the copying and direct application of imported or historical styles will not be permitted.
 Primary elevations shall be well articulated with a mix of colours, materials and textures.

-- Homes must have a minimum of one indentation or projection at least 450mm deep. - Homes must have a minimum two wall colours/materials (excludes minor elements such as doors, windows, balustrades, porch piers etc) consistent with the colours and materials palette. - Homes must have a covered entry at least 1.5m deep. - The majority of glazing (windows and doors) must be vertically proportioned, and highlight windows above doors and to gable ends are encouraged. - All two storey dwellings shall have at least one functional area of private open space on the primary elevation, in the form of a courtyard, pergola, verandah, porch or balcony (see Architectural

-Character Features for specifications).
+- Homes must have a minimum of one indentation or projection at least 450mm deep. - Homes must have a minimum two wall colours/materials (excludes minor elements such as doors, windows, balustrades, porch piers etc) consistent with the colours and materials palette. - The majority of glazing (windows and doors) must be vertically proportioned, and highlight windows above doors and to gable ends are encouraged. - All two storey dwellings shall have at least one functional area of private open space on the primary elevation, in the form of a courtyard, pergola, verandah, porch or balcony (see Architectural Character Features for specifications).